korridor/reverse-proxy-docker-traefik/readme.md

 ## License

-This package is licensed under the MIT License (MIT).
+This configuration is licensed under the MIT License (MIT).
 Please see [license file](license.md) for more information.